eregs/regulations-site/README_BACKBONE.md

 **To understand the cycle of any view, look at the methods bound to events in the view’s constructor.** Event handlers are bound with [Backbone’s on()](http://backbonejs.org/#Events-on).
 Events are triggered using [Backbone’s trigger()](http://backbonejs.org/#Events-trigger).
 Event names follow the [Backbone convention.](http://backbonejs.org/#Events-on)

-There are five distinct modules, one for each content area, but this is just for ease when including them as dependencies with [Require.js](http://requirejs.org/).
+There are five distinct modules, one for each content area.
 They are all clones of [Backbone.Events](http://backbonejs.org/#Events) with no modifications.

 ## How should I add a new feature?
 The intention for this JS application is that, as new ways to parse, glean context and display the data become possible, it can easily flex to meet these needs.